Werbster-MT/To-do-List/README.md

 2. **Configure PostgreSQL database**:

-   Update the `application.properties` file in `src/main/resources` with your PostgreSQL database configuration.
+   Update the `application.properties` file in `src/main/resources` with your PostgreSQL database configuration and make sure if all information were correct.

     ```properties
     spring.datasource.url=jdbc:postgresql://localhost:5432/todo-list